Azure-Samples/azure-health-data-and-ai-samples/samples/fhir-terminology-service-integration/README.md

 	b.
 Open file "PolicyFragments.xml file" in editor and update the values for highlighted fields as per your 3P teminology service requirements.
 		![](./images/Policy0.png)

 	c.
-Add below condition in PolicyFragments
+Add below condition in PolicyFragments.
 	 	![](./images/Policy1.png)

 	d.
 After you are done editing save the changes and copy all the text.
 	e.
-Go back to your APIM instance and go to "Polict Fragments" tab, click on "Create", new popup will open, Enter polict name, description and add copied text for policy and click in "Create".
+Go back to your APIM instance and go to "Policy Fragments" tab, click on "Create", new popup will open, Enter policy name, description and add copied text for policy and click in "Create".
 		![](./images/Policy2.png)

 	f.
-Once policy is successfully created, you can see it in "Polict Fragments" tab.
+Once policy is successfully created, you can see it in "Policy Fragments" tab.
 		![](./images/Policy3.png)

 4. Add Policy to API operations: